Quafadas/inspireRAD/site/docs/_docs/forward.mdoc.md

 ```

-Once you're past the (somewhat formiddable ) list of Spire's typeclasses, we can use function composition to track  the derivaties of arbitrarily complex functions.
+Once you're past the (somewhat formiddable) list of Spire's typeclasses, we can use function composition to track  the derivaties of arbitrarily complex functions.
 Pretty neat!

-This is forward mode automatic differentation.
+This is forward mode automatic differentation - it calculations the partial differentials of the output value, with respect to it's inputs.